neutron-sync/nsync-cli/README.md

 The `add` command supports file globs like `.ssh/*` and `./ssh/**/*` with the second example being recursive.

-Coming Soon: Push updated files `nsync push`
+Push updated files: `nsync push`

+For more documentation see our [wiki](https://github.com/neutron-sync/nsync-cli/wiki).

 ## Limitation